Jerome-Graves/RobotDog/README.md

 # RobotDog -  inexpensive open-source quadruped
-## About

 An easy quadruped made using python and C++.
+It uses:
 <br/>
-it uses 3D printed parts, 12 cheap SG90 servos (£1 each), a 3mm plywood base, ESP32 and a 9-DOF Absolute Orientation IMU.
+- 3D printed parts 12 cheap SG90 servos (£1 each)
+- a 3mm plywood base
+- ESP32 and a 9-DOF Absolute Orientation IMU.
+- </br>
 It uses __pybullet__ and a URDF file for simulation and __ikpy__ for the inverse kinematic calculations.
 <br/>
 This is a remix of my final year project